xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 ### QSFP ports

-That's one of the most apparent difference between base and scale NCS57C3-MOD systems, the scale one offer half the amount of 40G/100G ports, due to the required internal connection to the external TCAM.
+That's one of the most apparent difference between base and scale NCS57C3-MOD systems, the scale one offers half the amount of 40G/100G ports, due to the required internal connection to the external TCAM.

 The base variant has 8 ports: